Angel2mp3/Grok-Enhancer/README.md

 ### 🧭 Hide Sidebar Nav Items

-Individually hide the **Build**, **Imagine**, and **Skills and Connectors** entries from the main sidebar menu.
+Individually hide the **Build**, **Imagine**, **Skills and Connectors**, and **Automations** entries from the main sidebar menu.
 Matched by label text rather than link URL, so they keep working even if Grok changes the underlying routes.

 ---

 ### 🔒 Auto Private Chat

-In enabled, automatically enables private chat mode when you open Grok.
+If enabled, automatically enables private chat mode when you open Grok.

+---

+### 🕶️ Hide Private Chat Notice

+Hides the "This chat won't appear in your history and will not be used to train models." banner shown above private/temporary chats.
+CSS-only, zero overhead.

 ---